jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 ------------

-Syntax trees are composed of Node-objects which are linked unidirectionally from parent to children.
+Syntax trees are composed of Node-objects which are linked uni-directionally from parent to children.
 Nodes can contain either child-nodes, in which case they are informally called "branch-nodes", or text-strings, in which case they informally called "leaf nodes", but not both at the same time.
 (There is no mixed content as in XML!)